jundalisay/sp/content/en/social/economics/why-qe-failed.md

 It was only formalized in the 1870's* through the marginal revolution or Marginalism and subsequently taught by Alfred Marshall, a British economist.
 His work was then carried by Keynes, another British economist, who cites Marshall's work heavily.
 We can say that Keynes was a Marginalist too, aside from being anti-classical.

 {{< n n="*This is proven by Henry George's <i>Progress and Poverty</i> which talks about [the recession of 1879](https://www.henrygeorge.org/pchp22.htm) which was caused by land speculation.
 This caused him to absurdly advocate a single land tax to prevent such a recession.
 This is similar to Piketty advocating a wealth tax.
 Both of them fail to see that taxes are decided by accountants and accountants can get creative in order to bypass such fiscal policies.
-Superphysics advocates structural reform and overhaul that goes beyond the scope of accounting." >}}
+Superphysics advocates structural reform as a Usufruct Economy and an overhaul that goes beyond the scope of accounting." >}}

 The main difference between Keynes and Marshall was, while Marshall valued real productivity as the cause of wealth, Keynes valued money as 'liquidity preference':

-{{< q a="John-Maynard-Keynes" >}}
+{{< q a="John Maynard Keynes" c="The General Theory of the Rate of Interest, Chapter 13" >}}
 The psychological time-preferences of an individual need two sets of decisions.. the "propensity to consume".. and his liquidity preference: How long does he intend to have his money savings and not spend it?
 The mistake of previous theories on the rate of interest is to neglect the liquidity preference.
 This neglect is what we are repairing.
 The ratio ofthe amount of moneyand the liquidity-preference determines the actual rate of interest in given circumstances.
-<cite>Chapter 13.
-The General Theory of the Rate of Interest</cite>
 {{< /q >}}

 The difference between 1772 and 1929 is that **the latter had profit maximization being taught to everyone**.
 This led to a widespread accumulation of money which will only be spent **IF** there are profits to be made.